 You had no chance of surviving as a student – and even less chance of passing your exams – if you couldn’t communicate the knowledge and expertise that you are at college to learn.

-As a student you will have been exposed to group work of some sort – I know, I’m a teacher!
+As a student, you have exposure to group work of some sort – I know, I’m a teacher!
 You may have had to research a subject to make a group presentation or for a written assignment, or perhaps you produced a class newsletter or were involved in a community project with classmates.
 If you have played any team sports in your spare time, you will know a lot about what it takes to work as a member of a team.

 Ability to work alone and on your initiative

-Much of the work you did at college was not group work, but stuff you had to do alone and you probably had to motivate yourself to get on with it.
+Much of the work you did at college was not group work, but stuff you had to do alone, and you probably had to motivate yourself to get on with it.
 So, how good were you at getting all the work done?
 Even if you did not like the task, It still had to be completed.
 How did you use your initiative?
 Did you devise ways in which to make remembering information easier?
 Did you come up with creative ideas to make your work different and exciting?
-Did you find a job which you were able to fit in with your studies and which solved some of your financial problems?
+Did you find a job with a good fit in with your studies?

 Ability to meet deadlines